 - For children's birthday celebrations, families are encouraged to provide an unopened pack of individual "icy-poles" (zooper dooper, quench or similar brand) for the class to share.
 Where a child has a dietary requirement preventing them from eating icy poles, their family will be asked to provide an alternative food to store at preschool for such occasions. - Where families provide foods for a special occasion, e.g. cultural celebrations, picnics; families are informed of trigger foods or dietary requirements that cannot be used i.e. nuts, nut products or other reactive foods, as required.
 Families are informed that individually wrapped, unopened foods are preferred.
-Educators consult with families in relation to these celebrations to determine what will be appropriate and if alternative foods need to be sources to accommodate allergies and dietary requirements. - At the end of year preschool party (once per year, per group), educators purchase foods to serve to the children, taking into account allergies, anaphylaxis and dietary requirements of all children: - Foods that contain triggers for children with anaphylaxis or allergies will not be served.
-Where children have dietary requirements that prevent foods being consumed, suitable alternatives will be served to cater for this. - o Hot foods are prepared according to the instructions on the package, using the preschool oven or a barbeque.
-They are cooked soon before serving (less than 20 minutes), stored and served hygienically using clean aluminium trays, tongs and gloves. - Ocld, perishable foods are prepared using clean knives and chopping boards.
+Educators consult with families in relation to these celebrations to determine what will be appropriate and if alternative foods need to be sources to accommodate allergies and dietary requirements. - At the end of year preschool party (once per year, per group), food is brought in to share with the group: - Foods that contain triggers for children with anaphylaxis or allergies will not be served.
+Where children have dietary requirements that prevent foods being consumed, suitable alternatives will be served to cater for this. - o Hot foods are prepared according to the instructions on the package by families, stored and served hygienically using clean aluminium trays, tongs and gloves. - Cold, perishable foods are prepared using clean knives and chopping boards.
 Preschool chopping boards are only used for fruit and vegetables, then washed, dried and stored hygienically.
 Where cold meat and/or cheese products need to be prepared, clean knives and plates are used for this purpose.
 Cold, perishable foods are stored in the fridge, at below 5 degrees, on platters, fully covered with cling wrap to prevent cross contamination.
 They are served with tongs and gloves. - Non-perishable items are stored in the preschool kitchen in a closed cupboard which is monitored for vermin regularly.
 The preschool is treated regularly for vermin.
-Nonperishable items are served hygienically using bowls, tongs and gloves. - o Children are served this food individually by educators, using gloves and tongs.
+Nonperishable items are served hygienically using bowls, tongs and gloves. - Children are served this food individually by educators, using gloves and tongs.
 Children eat from clean bowls and plates using clean spoons.
 They drink from disposable cups which are thrown away after use.
 Children's bowls, plates and cutlery are collected in a tub after the meal. - o Colour coded clothes are used in the kitchen to ensure food preparation areas remain hygienic.
-These clothes are washed every second day in a hot washing machine. - o Food preparation areas are kept clean and hygienic.
+These clothes are washed every second day in a hot washing machine. - Food preparation areas are kept clean and hygienic.
 They are cleaned with hot, soapy water and disinfected before and after use, or when contaminated, using a diluted, spray disinfectant.
-The spray disinfectant and refill bottles are stored in locked areas or above children's reach to remain inaccessible to children.

-o Food preparation and serving equipment such as cutting boards, tongs, knives, bowls, plates and spoons are not used for any purpose other than food preparation.
+The spray disinfectant and refill bottles are stored in locked areas or above children's reach to remain inaccessible to children. - Food preparation and serving equipment such as cutting boards, tongs, knives, bowls, plates and spoons are not used for any purpose other than food preparation.
 They are hand washed using very hot water and dishwashing detergent after use.
 They are left to air dry in a dish drainer before being hygienically stored in the preschool kitchen cupboards or fridge.